agarun/ruby-muvy/README.md

 would double the amount of frames, lines, and subsequently the width.

-> Setting this to an unreasonable number might cause hundreds of thousands of files to be temporarily created in your system's temp files!
+> Setting this to an unreasonable number might cause hundreds of thousands of files to be temporarily created in your system's temp files.

 #### `--start` and `--end`
 Optionally specify starting and ending times for processing videos.